IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 Everyone is invited to the first planning meeting on Feb 20 at 2:30pm.
 Contact [president@islandviewpta.org](mailto:president@islandviewpta.org) for more information.

+## March is I Love To Read Month

+Every March, Island View students and staff celebrate reading all month long!
+This year we have tons of new and fun ways to dive into a good book and share your experience with others.
+Look for information going home at the end of February and get ready to celebrate reading like never before!

 ## It's time to think...YEARBOOK

 Calling All Photographers!